ENFORCEMENT OF SUPPORT OBLIGATION

 the customer records of public utilities and cable television companies; and

-disclose information to the office on the name, address, date of birth, social
+promptly disclose information to the office on the name, address, date of

-security number, employment status, compensation, and benefits, including
+birth, social security number, employment status, compensation, and benefits,

-health insurance, of any person employed as an employee or contractor by the
+including health insurance, of any person employed as an employee or contractor

 (d) require an insurance organization subject